derykmakgill/511/_posts/2020-01-31-laffer-curve.md

 ## The Makgill Curve

 We need a Laffer Curve for Bitcoin.
-Let's call it...The Makgill Curve!
+For fun, let's call it...The Makgill Curve!

 <figure class="side">